 Properly dispose of non-hazardous waste products (i.e., wastepaper, cardboard, plastic (other than CPA containers)) by moving to a trash receptacle or recycle container.
 Burning non-hazardous waste is not acceptable.

-SOIL AND WATER MANAGEMENT

-Soils are a dynamic, living, and fragile resource while water is a limited resource.
-Growers shall manage both to conserve, protect, preserve, and improve.

-□ As required by law, maintain a conservation management plan approved by the soil and water conservation district for fields that are considered highly erodible land.

-Use vegetated buffers between field and streams or lakes (minimum buffer distance is 33 feet).

-- □ Keep records of dates and amounts of irrigation water and maintain records of rainfall amounts during the growing season. - □ Use cover crop or fall seeded crop following tobacco harvest. - □ Use crops planted with conservation tillage practices or sod as rotation crops on highly erodible land if applicable.

-- □ If you use irrigation, then use proper irrigation management methods, which include: - o Maintain equipment and piping to prevent leakage - Maintain runoff water - In a single field do not plant tobacco annually.
-Instead, use a rotation of no more than two years of tobacco followed by at least two years in other non-solanceae crops (Solanceae crops include tomatoes, eggplant, and peppers). - □ Use conservation tillage practices in tobacco production (i.e. minimum or reduced tillage, strip tillage, no tillage). - □ Use crops planted with conservation tillage practices or sod as rotation crops on all land (carbon sequestration by increasing soil organic matter). - □ Maintain field borders/buffer strips along lower edges of fields and beside field ditches and drainage ways (minimum buffer distance is 33 feet).
+SOIL AND WATER MANAGEMENT PRIN CIPLE re a dynamic, living, and fragile resource while water is a limited resource.
+Growers shall manage both to ve, protect, preserve, and improve.
+CRITI CAL STANDARDS As required by law, maintain a conservation management plan approved by the soil and water conservation district for fields that are considered highly erodible land.
+ADDI TIONAL STANDARDS High Use vegetated buffers between field and streams or lakes (minimum buffer distance is 33 feet).
+Mediu Keep records of dates and amounts of irrigation water and maintain records of rainfall amounts during the growing season.
+Use cover crop or fall seeded crop following tobacco harvest.
+Use crops planted with conservation tillage practices or sod as rotation crops on highly erodible land if applicable.
+Low If you use irrigation, then use proper irrigation management methods, which include: O Maintain equipment and piping to prevent leakage O Maintain runoff water In a single field do not plant tobacco annually.
+Instead, use a rotation of no more than two years of tobacco followed by at least two years in other non-solanceae crops (Solanceae crops include tomatoes, eggplant, and peppers).
+Use conservation tillage practices in tobacco production (i.e. minimum or reduced tillage, strip tillage, no tillage).
+Use crops planted with conservation tillage practices or sod as rotation crops on all land (carbon sequestration by increasing soil organic matter).
+Maintain field borders/buffer strips along lower edges of fields and beside field ditches and drainage ways (minimum buffer distance is 33 feet).